 Qantas 737 domestic business class seat and cabin

 Each Qantas 737 features a small business cabin of 12 seats in a 2-2 configuration over three rows.
 There is no direct aisle access for passengers seated by the window.

-The Qantas domestic business class recliner seat boasts a width of 22 inches, and is smartly upholstered in maroon leather.
+The Qantas domestic business class recliner seat boasts a width of 22 inches and is smartly upholstered in maroon leather.

-The seat-back in front features an area to fix a tablet or small entertainment device and a pocket for stowing small items.
+The seat-back in front features an area to fix a tablet or small entertainment device and a pocket for storing small items.
 There’s also an adjustable footrest which can be controlled via a button.

 A console is positioned between each aisle and window seat.
 It’s a handy place for drinks to be placed when the tray table is stowed, and it features a range of basic seat and entertainment controls on each side.
 The more modern 737s also feature handy USB and AC outlets.

-A tray table folds out easily from the arm rest.
+A tray table folds out easily from the armrest.
 It can be folded in half as required.

 Qantas 737 domestic business class meal service

 Before wheels up, passengers are offered a pre-departure drink of a fruit juice or water (still or sparkling).